piscis/piscis/README.md

 ## Hi there :wave:

-I'm Alex a Software Developer from 🇩🇪 - I love building web-based applications in general with PHP, Typescript, VueJS, React, NodeJS, Nuxt3.
+I'm Alex a Software Developer from 🇩🇪 - I love building web-based applications in general with PHP, Typescript, VueJS, NodeJS, Nuxt3.

 - :books: I’m currently learning new stuff about VueJS, Nuxt3 and Typescript
 - :bowtie: *2023 Goals:* Contribute more to Open Source projects